2021–22 Summit League women's basketball season: Coaches

-Post season
+Postseason

 Summit League tournament

 South Dakota won the conference tournament from March 5–8, 2022, at the Denny Sanford Premier Center, Sioux Falls, SD.
 The top eight teams from the conference regular season play at the tournament.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, after the NET rankings if necessary.